 Sharp Details, Inc. has been performing corporate aircraft cleaning and aircraft detailing services since the fall of 1994.
 We have the ability to perform general wipe downs, full aircraft washes, aircraft compounding and waxing, Teflon paint protection, brightwork polishing and scratch removal, leather cleaning, interior aircraft detailing, carpet shampooand Composil fabric and carpet protection.

-Sharp Details carries the following levels of insurance for all of its aircraft cleaning locations. $10,000,000 General Aggregate, $5,000,000 in general liability and property, $5,000,000 hangar keepers and $5,000,000 completed products and operations.
-We also comply with all state and federal regulations for workman’s compensation and tax laws and regulation.
+Sharp Details carries the following levels of insurance for all of its aircraft cleaning locations: $10,000,000 General Aggregate, $5,000,000 in general liability and property, $5,000,000 hangar keepers and $5,000,000 completed products and operations.
+We also comply with all state and federal regulations for workman’s compensation and tax laws and regulations.

-Sharp Details puts all of its employees through a complete aircraft detail training program that includes the knowledge on aircraft types, identification of different parts of the aircraft to include all sensitive areas.
-Complete training on all chemicals and equipment use as well as the services we provide.
+Sharp Details puts all of its employees through a complete aircraft detail-training program that includes the knowledge on aircraft types and identification of different parts of the aircraft to include all sensitive areas.
+We completely train our employees on all chemicals and equipment us as well as the services we provide.
 We also provide management training and proper training on customer service and relationships.
-This is all provided through our training manual and training program that can be provided upon request.
+This is all provided through our training manual and CBT program.

 Employees complete an initial indoctrination training that includes sections on: